ashleyesau/parking_tickets/athena_data_checks.md

   "issuer precinct" AS issuer_precinct
 FROM raw_data;
 ```
-### Step 2: Checked counts of rows and columns of both tables to ensure a match
+### Checked counts of rows and columns of both tables to ensure a match

 ```sql
 --- Count comparison